CuriousJr101/ICP2017F/Homework/2/README.md

 2).

-If we attempt to type cast an integer that is not within the range of the type of integer that we are using, then it will limit the value to either one of the extremes of the integer type.
+If we attempt to type cast an integer that is not within the range of the type of integer that we are using, then it will change the value to either one of the extremes of the integer type.

 ```MATLAB
 >>> i = int8(600)